Visas through Family/Spouse/Employer

 - ID copy of parents (valid passports) and applicant’s birth certificate.

-- You must have been in Mexico prior to 2022 and best proven by a stamp/s in your passport.
+- You have been in Mexico prior to 2024 even if briefly.
+You prove so preferably with stamps in your passport.

 - There are two INM fees plus a fine.